We're proud to announce tapkit is now part of the noissue family! Learn more

 Do you see now how social media platforms could be a nest of customer feedback? 🧐

-There are also platforms — like Tapkit that enable you to collect feedback through fun mobile-first experiences.
-Tapkit merges social learnings and mobile-culture to create feedback that is both engaging and fun to design and experience.
+There are also digital platforms — like Tapkit that enable you to collect feedback through fun mobile-first experiences.
+Tapkit merges social learnings and mobile-culture to create feedback that is both engaging and fun to design and experience for the customer.
 Here’s an example:

 You can even connect it naturally behind your instagram stories for a truly native experience.

-Using polls to collect feedback would enable you to engage your customers through fun, witty, and easy questions. 👍
+Using social media polls to collect feedback would enable you to engage your customers through fun, witty, and easy questions. 👍

 Using customer analytics to understand your customers is easy since this method doesn’t require your customers to answer a question from you.